 Mix it up

 Learning about mixtures and solutions?
-Challenge students to invent a machine or tool for separating components in a given mixture.
+Challenge students to invent the machine or tool for separating components in a given mixture.

 What is the quickest way to change water from a liquid to a solid state?
 Challenge students to design ice block trays that will freeze a specific amount of water the quickest.
 Do shallow trays freeze water quicker than deeper ones?
 Is there a particular shape that makes the most effective ice tray?

 Design and 3D print objects that can be used as shadow puppets to explore concepts related to light.